Zordid/adventofcode-kotlin-2020/README.md

 Then answer the question: which is the highest id?
 And in the range of the lowest to the highest, which single one is missing - that's our seat.
 Done.

+### Day 6: Custom Customs
+Alright, another simple challenge.
+Mixing day 4's splitting by empty lines, all this puzzle wanted to teach us is the difference between a union and an intersection of characters?!?
+This is underwhelming to say the least.

+In other years, the level had been much higher on a weekend day 6...
+It's bed time - again!
+Good night.